ifm/documentation/GeneralDoc/minAmplitude.md

 | -----|---------:|:---------|:---------:|
 | Minimum amplitude | 0 | 1000 | 20 |

+## Abstract

+The `Minimum amplitude` parameter invalidates pixels where the amplitude (reflected light) drops bellow the minimum threshold.

 ## Description

 An 3D image taken with the O3R-Camera-Head contains several information.
 Distance information is the obvious one.
 But for each pixel, you also get the information about how much light was received.
 This is the so called `amplitude image`.